 The Lepchas believe in worshiping nature in all its manifestations and consider Mount Kanchenjunga as their guardian deity and protector.
 They consider the rivers, lakes, trees, waterfalls all to be sacred and spiritual places of dwelling and actively work to conserve and preserve them.
 Visits to the area require special permits to be acquired in advance, as this is an area exclusively set up for the indigenous community to preserve their primitive culture and traditions in its original form.

+As the proximity of the resort closes in, the road gets even rougher and at this point there is a change of transport.
+Your vehicle which brought you up to this point is exchanged for the resort’s own well-seasoned and reliable old Gypsy car.
+It is usually Mr Kim or Rinchen the caretaker, who comes to greet you and take you through a bumpy ride to the resort grounds, which feels like an oasis in the middle of nowhere!
 You will also notice that most houses here keep a greenhouse nearby for their daily supply of fresh herbs and vegetables like coriander, spring onions, basil, chillies, tree tomato, cherry tomato, cucumber etc. Besides the wild orchids, there are also a few varieties of edible orchids called “Nakima” in the local dialect, which you could sample if it is in season.
 Most of the food that is served at Munlom Nature Resort is what is grown locally on the farm or what can be foraged from the forest, like the fiddle head ferns.

 As night falls and the day comes to a close, one gets a sense of the environment around you coming alive.
 The sounds of the resident animals and insects fill the air with a sickly sweet buzz.
 As dinner preparations get underway you can try a swig of the local millet beer called “Tongba”, which is drunk with hot water to keep your spirits warm in the spacious lounging area, adjoining the dining hall which houses an authentic country style, rustic clay oven fueled with firewood.